 - Get REAL (no really.)
 Avoid setting yourself up for failure by starting with a reasonable number.
 If you try something crazy like ‘100 things I’m grateful for’, you’ll end up including stuff that not even the most zealous gratitude junkie would list.
 Better to limit yourself to one good reason than to dredge up sludge from a too-deep well.

 - A picture’s worth a thousand words.
 If writing isn’t your thing you can channel your inner creative and make a vision board.
 I use Pinterest for this.
 Literally, a vision board is any sort of board on which you display images that represent whatever you want to be, do or have in your life.

 Once you start seeing the extra goodness your gratitude list brings to your life, you may find one more thing to be grateful for: the very practice of gratitude itself.

-Take the gratitude challenge with me… let’s make this entire holiday season ALL about gratitude.
+Take the gratitude challenge with me… let’s make this Autumn ALL about gratitude.

 List (or picture) 10 things you are grateful for every single day.
 You can choose when and where you do this but create a space to make a physical list every day.
 (Remember Pinterest is AMAZING for vision boards!)